timurb/pd-looper/README.md

 This is the implementation of the looper in PureData.
 Some other objects could be useful in other setups.

-The development is done in https://agraef.github.io/purr-data/ and that means there could be bugs or suboptimal working in stock PureData.
+The development is going in https://agraef.github.io/purr-data/ and that means there could be bugs or suboptimal working in stock PureData.

+Note: don't try to read the code, it is not for human consumption.

 ## Usage